krawaller/accapp/presentation/source/chapters/30 - build step/sections/34 - refresher packagejson.md

 ~

-### Running scripts

-npm uses a command called `run`:
+Once a script is registered like that, we can run it like this:

 ```
 npm run printme
 ```

-This just runs our pointless command that we defined in `printme`
+This just runs our pointless command that we defined in `printme`.
+You'll use it for more useful stuff in the build step coming in later!